The Life and Martyrdom of St. Peter and St. Paul

 Overview

-- How early apostolic tradition complements and deepens the biblical narrative
+- Apostolic Tradition Unveiled: Explore how early tradition complements and deepens the biblical narrative with vivid historical context.

-- The central role of martyrdom in the Church’s foundation
+- The Cost of Discipleship: Witness the central role of martyrdom in the Church’s foundation and the specific circumstances of the Apostles' final days.

 From the Book